-Car repair in Edmond, OK can avoid excessive car repairs by keeping their vehicles well-maintained through a pro-active program here at Scheer Automotive in Edmond, OK.
-Many drivers make the unfortunate mistake of not performing routine maintenance on their cars, or they wait until a minor issue has progressed to an urgent problem before bringing their car to our repair shop.
+Our drivers in Edmond, OK can avoid excessive car repairs by keeping their vehicles well-maintained through a pro-active program here at Scheer Automotive.
+We know that many drivers make the unfortunate mistake of not performing routine maintenance on their cars, or they wait until a minor issue has progressed to an urgent problem before bringing their car to our repair shop.
 Waiting for the light to pop up on your dash is not really the right way to do maintenance and repairs.
 Our drivers will tell you quickly that our technicians really care about your vehicle and that we provide you with options so that minor issues do not progress into an urgent problem.

 - Improved safety – By performing routine and scheduled maintenance, you keep your car running in tip-top shape.
 This reduces your chances of getting into an accident due to faulty parts.
 For example, if your brakes are squeaking and you ignore the problem, brake failure can wind up causing a severe accident.
 A car owner who has their brakes checked regularly can address this problem early on and prevent a devastating accident.